Bay of Plenty house prices continue upward trend despite Covid, election - NZ Herald

 But despite the rising prices, houses are selling.

-Sales in the region were up 31.2 per cent from 442 in September 2019 to 580 in the following 12 months.
+Sales in the region were up 31.2 per cent from 442 in September last year to 580 last month.
 It was the highest sales volume in 42 months.

+The Waihi Beach/Katikati area was a stand-out with sales volumes up 220 per cent.

 OneRoof editor Owen Vaughan said house prices in the regions were catching up with Auckland.

-"In the regions, the market has just caught up [with Auckland] the last couple of month.
-It's been supercharged.
-There has been rapid escalation with house prices in the region.

-"The days where buyers, investors, first-home buyers could pick up a cheap as chips home are just gone.
+"The days where buyers, investors, first-home buyers could pick up a cheap-as-chips home are gone.

-"There are more buyers, and you see more people at open homes and auctions making offers, and that's pushing prices up."
+"There are more buyers and you see more people at open homes and at auctions making offers and that's pushing up prices."

 Applications for a first-home grant in Rotorua are capped at $400,000 for existing homes or $500,000 for new homes.
 In Tauranga City and the Western Bay of Plenty, the cap is $500,000 for existing homes of $550,000 for new builds.